cococo1/university/C/programming_I/README.md

 --

-**Lab1**: To calculate and display argument values and function set value by several expressions, for the set interval хn ≤ x ≤ хk and dx step of argument variations.
+**Lab 1**: To calculate and display argument values and function set value by several expressions, for the set interval хn ≤ x ≤ хk and dx step of argument variations.
 Parameters a, b, c – real numbers.

 --

-**Lab2**: For one-dimensional array from n elements, define the values and quantity of the minimal elements, and their positions in array.
+**Lab 2**: For one-dimensional array from n elements, define the values and quantity of the minimal elements, and their positions in array.

 --

-**Lab3**: Count up quantity of local minimums of array.
+**Lab 3**: Count up quantity of local minimums of array.
 The element of array is a local minimum, if it is strictly less than its neighbors.

 --
-**Lab4**: For given bidimensional array from n lines and m columns, display the following operations menu:
+**Lab 4**: For given bidimensional array from n lines and m columns, display the following operations menu:

 1. Dynamic memory allocation for a bidimensional array
 2. Input of array elements from keyboard